ibrahimbank/ibrahimbank/README.md

-- 👋 Hi, I’m @ibrahimbank
+- 👋 Hi, I’m Bankole Ibrahim
-- 👀 I’m interested in frontend
+- 👀 I’m a frontend developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 My stacks include VanillaJavaScript, ReactJs, SASS, CSS, HTML5
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a project with my team member at Zuri Team
 - 📫 How to reach me bankoleibrahim96@gmail.com

 <!---